Julie Andrews: Her Must-See Movies And TV Shows

 JULIE

 Back in 1992, Julie Andrews began her venture into television with a very short-lived series called Julie.
-The series starred Andrews as the star of a variety show who decides to move to Iowa with her husband and son so she can better balance her personal and professional life.
+The series starred Andrews, the star of a variety show, who decided to move to Iowa with her husband and son so she could better balance her personal and professional life.

 JULIE’S GREENROOM

-Flashforward 25 years and you get one more television series Julie Andrews added to her movies and TV shows list.
-This one came in 2017 and was titled Julie’s Greenroom.
+Flash forward 25 years, and Julie Andrews has one more television series added to her list of movies and TV shows.
+This one, titled Julie’s Greenroom, came out in 2017.

-This fun series consists of 13 episodes and has Andrews teaching performing arts to a group of puppet kids.
-Joining her as guest stars throughout the series are Ellie Kemper, Idina Menzel, Alec Baldwin, David Hyde Pierce, and Josh Groban.
+This fun series consists of 13 episodes and features Andrews teaching performing arts to a group of puppet kids.
+Ellie Kemper, Idina Menzel, Alec Baldwin, David Hyde Pierce, and Josh Groban guest star throughout the series.

 BRIDGERTON